 (13) To declare war, grant letters of marquee and reprisal, and make rules concerning captures on land and water but this grant of power shall not be so construed as to prevent the President from adopting all measures necessary to maintain the national security and defense and protect Citizens in foreign countries, and for these purposes the President may deploy the Armed Forces for a period of time no greater than ninety days without approval of Congress.

 (14) To raise (through conscription if needed) and maintain the Armed Forces.
-The Armed Forces shall collectively consist of, but not be limited to, the National Guard, State Militias when called to national service, military academies, reserve officer training corps detachments, and other reserve military forces or uniformed services that Congress may, by law, provide for.
+The Armed Forces shall collectively consist of, but not be limited to, the National Guard, State Militias when called to Federal service, military academies, reserve officer training corps detachments, and other reserve military forces or uniformed services that Congress may, by law, provide for.

 (15) To make rules for the government and regulation of the Armed Forces.